miku/zek/README.md

 [#14](https://github.com/miku/zek/issues/14)), to create XML, you might want to use [something else](https://github.com/avelino/awesome-go#xml).

-It was developed at [ubleipzig](https://github.com/ubleipzig) to shorten the time to go from raw XML to a struct that allows to access XML data in Go programs.
+It was developed at [Leipzig University Library](https://github.com/ubleipzig) to shorten the time to go from raw XML to a struct that allows to access XML data in Go programs.